 By Reginald Tucker For those who believe laminate flooring suppliers are no longer investing huge sums in technologies to continue building on the product’s realism, think again.
 Many companies are utilizing advancements in embossing techniques, screening and digital printing technologies to render not only extremely realistic wood visuals but also the texture and heft of the real thing.
-Even the experts are challenged to discern between laminate and real wood based on sight alone.
+Even the experts are challenged to discern between the best laminate flooring products and real wood based on sight alone.

 That certainly could be said for collections such as the newly launched Lamdura line from Inhaus.
 The design-oriented, high-performance offering from the company that brought you innovative products such as Sono Eclipse boasts realistic wood looks but on a laminate flooring platform.
 “With Lamdura, our team of designers sat down with a blank slate and said, ‘Let’s develop the best laminate we possibly can,’” said Derek Welbourn, CEO.